 My first experience with establishing a company "Kabushiki Gaisha", goes back to 1987, but not much has changed since.
 The nature of the business is the same; producing, selling and buying – only there are more products and the ways of communication have expanded.
 Three decades ago we were using telex, telephone and fax machines, and now Internet has made it a lot easier and consequently fiercer competition in the market.

-As a foreigner in Japan, you may come up with ideas which others may not have thought of, and it is easier to differentiate your business and get noticed.
-So while it is certainly more challenging for foreigners, it can also be more rewarding.
+As a foreigner in Japan, you may come up with ideas which no one have thought of yet, and it is a kind of easier to differentiate your business and get noticed in the market.
+While it certainly is more challenging for foreigners to work in Japan, it can also be more rewarding.

-This article is aimed at individuals already living in Japan, who want to create their own business, as opposed to companies looking to establish a Japanese subsidiary.
+This article would be helpful for individuals who are already living in Japan, and want to establish their own business, as opposed to companies looking to set up a Japanese subsidiary.

-Establishing a company isn't a walk in the park, but it is easier than the general perception is.
-Part of the problem is the lack of English-language information about it.
+Establishing a company in Japan is not easy, but it is easier than the general perception is.
+Actually the main problem is the lack of English-language information about this subject.
 For this and many other reasons that you will face in future, a working level understanding of Japanese is vital.

-Many foreign businessmen do not speak a word of Japanese, and some of them are really successful.
+Many foreign businessmen live and work here with no more than a handful of simple phrases, and some of them are really successful.
 However, if you don’t speak Japanese, you will always be dependent on someone else, and that is a huge handicap as an entrepreneur.